 Joseph is the prime example of this, a man of utmost integrity, never compromising his character, despite relentless, trials and temptations.
 God’s testing has a moral stance and rewards are offered if we uphold our integrity throughout, i.e., ‘are we going to do the right thing, even when no-one’s watching?’
 When Potiphar’s wife came on to Joseph, his response was profound.
 His frame of reference was God, proclaiming ‘how can I do this great wickedness and sin against God?’
 (Gen 39:8-9).

 Potiphar’s wife tried to seduce Joseph, and Satan no doubt inspired it.
 This may have been a test from Joseph’s standpoint, but God wasn’t the author of it.
 This was ‘plain old temptation’ and God always makes a way of escape for each and every one of us, when temptation comes our way (1st Cor 10:13).
 Had Joseph committed adultery that day, he never would’ve reached the pinnacle of leadership that God prepared for him.
-Many leaders have compromised their destiny for a brief and fleeting, fleshy act, only to deeply regret it later.
 We’re admonished to lay our bodies down as a living sacrifice, lest we become a castaway and subsequently disqualified for ministerial service (Rom 12:1, 1 Cor 9:27).

 God’s tests are fair!

 God’s tests are fair, revealing our proficiency or weakness.
 God desires to promote us and His testing often provides an opportunity for advancement in His kingdom.
 However, Satan’s temptations aren’t fair, they often come at the worst times, when we’re tired, stressed, discouraged or hurting.
-After Satan tempted our Lord in the wilderness, the Bible says, “Now when the devil had ended every temptation, he departed from Him until an opportune time” (Lk 4:13).
+After Satan tempted our Lord in the wilderness, the Bible says, “Now when the devil had ended every temptation, he departed from Him until an opportune time (Lk 4:13).
 The devil chooses an opportune time for temptation, in a moment of weakness.
 He chooses a time when we’re more vulnerable to his advances, offering little resistance.

 There are also seasons of temptation, yet despite this, we must stand on 1st Cor 10:13, i.e., God providing a means of escape for all temptation that will come our way.
 If Jesus was tempted by Satan, then we should expect the same treatment, as the servant is not above the master (Mt 10:24).
 Temptation may arise from Satan but also from loving this world (1st Jn 2:16).